memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 (machine-0)
 ```

+> Note: For the example config we have added this to renode-config.resc so it happens automatically
+> when spinning up the environment

-In a separate terminal window, we start GDB and connect to the server on port
+In a separate terminal window, we start GDB and connect to the server on port 3333.
-3333.

 ```
 $ arm-none-eabi-gdb renode-example.elf